ymozer/deep-learning/README.md

 # Deep Learning Course 2023-2024
 ## Introduction

+## Requirements
+CUDA Toolkit 12.1 or higher
+Python 3.11 or higher
+Packages are in requirements.txt copied nvidia-smi.exe and nvml.dll to C:\Program Files\NVIDIA Corporation\NVSMI from C:\Windows\System32
+to nvidia-smi module to get it working
 ## TODO
 * fix the style of the code
   * remove unnenecessary comments